William Warbrick: Professional Rugby league

 On 4 November 2021, Warbrick signed with the Melbourne Storm on a two-year contract.
-He spent majority of the 2021-22 playing for the feeder club Sunshine Coast Falcons.
+He spent the majority of the 2022 season playing for Melbourne's affiliate club Sunshine Coast Falcons, scoring ten tries from 14 appearances in the Queensland Cup.

 In round 1 of the 2023 NRL season, Warbrick made his NRL and Melbourne Storm debut against the Parramatta Eels.
 He had his Storm debut jersey (cap 225) presented to him by his sister.